 Traditional OGC web services employ a request-response model based on an XML encoding of messages that are passed to a web service using the HTTP POST method (this includes SOAP) or a KVP encoding of messages that are passed to a web service using the HTTP GET method.
 The response is specific to the service but in the case of WFS, the canonical response is GML (see OGC 07-036) which is an XML vocabulary.
 Other responses are also possible but are not defined in the WFS standards.

 From the response perspective, there is not much difference between a traditional OGC web service and a REST based web service.
 A RESTful web feature service still generates an XML container (wfs:FeatureCollection) full of features and a RESTful coverage service still responds with a coverage.
 This is currently done intentionally in the OGC in order to maintain backward compatibility with existing OGC services.
-However, with the advent of JSON, linked data and other modern web technologies the response side will inevitably change.
+However, with the advent of JSON, linked data and other modern web technologies, the response side will inevitably change.
 Several engineering reports in the OGC Testbed-11 are concerned with just these topics (see OGC 15-053, OGC 15-066).

-Considering the request side, some of the disadvantages of the current approach include:
+Considering the request side, some of the disadvantages of the current approach include the following.

 Clients need to be intimately aware of the interface in order to interact with the service.